 Perhaps the most famous thing about Cong is the 1951 movie The Quiet Man starring John Wayne, Maureen O’Hara, which was made there.

-Painstaking effort has ensured that all the furnishings, artifacts, costumes, etc are authentic reproductions.
-The four-poster bed and the tables and chairs which Mary Kate cherished, the thatched roof, emerald green half door and white-washed front combine to charm all those who visit it.
+Painstaking effort has ensured that all the furnishings, artefacts, costumes, etc are authentic reproductions.
+The four-poster bed and the tables and chairs which Mary-Kate cherished, the thatched roof, emerald green half door and white-washed front combine to charm all those who visit it.

 18 Croagh Patrick

 Every year on the last Sunday of June, thousands of pilgrims take to the slopes of Croagh Patrick.
 Walking, crawling or going barefoot to honour their patron Saint Patrick.

 The hike to the top is quite steep and even though the peak is (only) at a height of 764 meters (2.507 feet), the path goes pretty much straight up.
 The rocky hiking path cuts across several fields and it gets a lot trickier towards the top as the ground becomes more unstable and “pebbly” like walking on slippery gravel.

 Historically Westport was the home of the pirate Queen Gráinne Mhaol (Grace O’Malley).
 The dungeons from the ancient O’Malley fortress can still be seen in Westport House.
 The 18th Century Westport House is a privately owned historic home and Pirate Adventure Centre.
 It’s a great place for anyone with a love of pirate lore.

 Just outside of Knockaun, 80 meters off Downpatrick Head stands a colossal, 50 meters in height, sea-stack called Dun Briste (The Broken Fort).
 The surrounding cliffs, including the rock formation, were formed about c.
 350 million years ago, when the sea temperatures were much higher than today.